fdeblasio/pokeemerald-expansion/notes.md

 - Fly to routes:
     - Route 103: Altering Cave
     - Route 110: Trick House or New Mauville
-    - Route 121: Safari Zone (if not removed)
     - Route 128: Where Steven flies to?

 ### Overworld